garrandall/popular-music-data/tracks/low-flo-rida-t-pain.md

 I was on it, sexy woman
 Let me showing and made me want it
 Two in the morning I'm zoning
-And them RosÃ© bottles foaming
+And them Rosé bottles foaming
 She wouldn't stop
 Made it drop
 Shawty did that pop and lock